How to Improve Student Learning with Active Classroom Design

 A classroom’s sound levels, temperature and lighting are also critical to a classroom’s overall design.
 To find a suitable sound level in your classroom, background noise must be minimised.
 You can also adjust sound levels by adding notice boards, baffle boards or soft furniture.

 Temperature affects a student’s level of focus and concentration.
 An ideal classroom temperature and a sufficient supply of fresh air help keeps students alert, whereas poor temperature levels may lead to irritation, drowsiness and loss of concentration.
 To achieve optimal attentiveness, students must be comfortable with the room temperature at all times.
+In rooms without local control of the thermostat, space heaters, air-conditioning units or fans can help regulate the temperature.

 There is no alternative to natural light when it comes to ideal lighting.
 However, if sunlight is limited, make sure that there’s sufficient artificial light.
 Proper lighting allows for better concentration and prevents eye strain.
 When choosing suitable lighting, consider the changes and variations needed to create different learning experiences.
 For instance, in a science classroom, incandescent or adjustable lighting for a dim environment may be required for some experiments.
+Also, students with sensory issues may find the buzzing or flickering of fluorescent lights distracting.
+You can use lamps with natural light bulbs, instead.

 Consider finding furniture that will not only provide comfort, but also provide an enhanced learning experience.
 Collaborative furniture that can easily be re-arranged and connected with each other motivates engagement, communication and collaboration.
+And flexible seating options, such as bean bag chairs, standing desks, individual workstations and sofas and couches, can give students a feeling of ownership.

 Officeline provides modern and functional classroom chairs in Australia.
 We offer the Eduflex™ Collaborative Trapeziodal Table designed to facilitate and support group collaboration.
 We also carry the Eduflex™ Quadrum Pod that is designed for educational areas where students can interact and relax.